 Make sense of interest rates

 Interest rates are the cost of borrowing money or the return you get for lending money.
 You may feel like an expert in borrowing if you’ve ever had a car loan or used a credit card.
-What you may not realize is you are a lender as well.
+What you may not realize is you may be a lender as well.
 When you open a bank savings account, you are lending money to the bank.
 Owning shares of stock gives you a claim on a portion of a company’s assets and earnings.
 And, if you invest in the bond market, it’s like you are lending money to the corporation or government entity issuing the bond.
 Either way, interest rates impact you.

 Meet the Fed's funds rate

 When interest rates make the news, it’s usually because of the federal funds rate.
-This is set by the Federal Reserve Board or “the Fed,” and is used to control the supply of available money.
-Banks use the rate to determine how much to keep on hand, what to charge for foreign exchange rates and to set government bond prices.
+This is set by the Federal Reserve Board, or “the Fed,” and is used to control the supply of available money.
+Banks use the rate to determine how much to keep on hand, what to charge for foreign exchange rates and where to set government bond prices.
 Why does this matter to you?
 Because it affects how much you pay for things like home mortgages, small business loans and credit card debt.
 It also moves the expected savings rate on bank accounts, Certificates of Deposit and other types of bonds.
 It can even impact the stock market.

 Get to know rates of return